-The Foundation School of Autism—San Antonio is an open enrollment charter school designed to provide the best possible education for young children on the autism spectrum.
-On November 2, 2020, the Foundation School of Autism began accepting enrollment applications for the 2021–2022 school year.
-Open enrollment continues until January 15, 2021, and the lottery will be on January 25, 2021.
+The Foundation School of Autism—San Antonio is an open enrollment charter school designed to provide the best education possible for young children on the autism spectrum.
+On November 1, 2021, the Foundation School of Autism began accepting enrollment applications for the 2022–23 school year.
+Open enrollment continues until January 28, 2022, and the lottery will be on February 17, 2022.
 We have put together a guide to help you learn more about the Foundation School of Autism in San Antonio and take steps to enroll your child for the next school year.

 About the Foundation School of Autism

-Since its founding in 2010, the Foundation School of Autism has focused on providing early intervention for a small number of students in a special education setting.
+Since its founding in 2010, the Foundation School of Autism—San Antonio has focused on providing early intervention for a small number of students in a special education setting.